List of Polish monarchs: Attempt at restoration (1295–1296)

-In XIII c. the idea of reunification of Poland under single ruler started to gain popularity.
-It was often connected with coronation and establishment of hereditary kingdom.
-First attempts were made by Henry II the Pious and Henry Probus but both of them died before they manage to achieve their goals.
-First duke, who became king in this period was Przemysł II.
-He ruled briefly as high duke but didn't manage to unite polish lands.
-He crowned himself when ruling in his hereditary province - Greater Poland and in province of Eastern Pomerania.
-His assassination in 1296 prolonged unification of Poland by 20 years.
+In the 13th century, the idea of the reunification of Poland under a single ruler started to gain popularity.
+It was often connected with the coronation and establishment of the hereditary kingdom.
+First attempts were made by Henry II the Pious and Henry Probus, but both of them died before they managed to achieve their goals.
+The first duke, who became king in this period, was Przemysł II.
+He ruled briefly as high duke but didn't manage to unite all Polish lands.
+He crowned himself when ruling in his hereditary province, Greater Poland, and in the province of Eastern Pomerania.
+His assassination in 1296 delayed the unification of Poland by 20 years.